alf149/ansible/Docs/Index.md

 Some sites also has cloudflare logon.

-## See at grafical presentation of the NetWork
+## A graphical representation of the NetWork

 ```mermaid
 graph TD
  linkStyle default interpolate basis